-Is EMV going to be implemented in the United States?
-Are there any U.S. banks issuing EMV cards?
-American Express, Discover, MasterCard and Visa have all announced their roadmaps for moving to EMV in the U.S. (See question 2)
+6. Is EMV going to be implemented in the United States?
+Are there any U.S. banks issuing EMV cards?American Express, Discover, MasterCard and Visa have all announced their roadmaps for moving to EMV in the U.S. (See question 2)

-U.S. banks have already started issuing and some intend to issue payment cards with EMV technology to their customers.
+U.S. banks have already started issuing payment cards with EMV technology to their customers.
 See Figure 1. for a list of U.S. credit and debit card issuers who are issuing or who have announced plans to issue EMV payment cards.